Fruto Proibido: Composition

 Music critics have categorized Fruto Proibido as a glam rock and blues rock recording with elements of hard rock.
 The recording features a wide range of instruments, including guitars, acoustic guitars, Minimoog, and synthesizers.
 Brazilian music academics Alexandre Saggiorato and Edemilson Antônio Brambilla note that the lyrics "do not seem to directly reference the political issues of the time but rather describe the ideals of most young people of the period, such as the search for freedom and rebellion against the established order—ideals not always directly linked to politics".
 Lee's vocals retain a youthful inflection, no longer in the mocking tone of her Os Mutantes days but now exuding rebellion and even suffering.
 The authors also note that Fruto Proibido features a recurring theme in Lee's work: paying homage to admirable and famous women in history.
 As a feminist who never sought to follow a strict ideology, Lee drew inspiration from women who had challenged societal norms and broken taboos.
-This artistic process would continue throughout her career: "tributes to pioneers who shook society, each in their own way".
-They also describe the album as a "string of interconnected beads, stitched together by classic rock and roll songs with powerful guitar riffs, but with one standout feature: the great mentor and performer of the album was a woman".
+This artistic process would continue throughout her career, paying "tributes to pioneers who shook society, each in their own way".
+Saggiorato and Brambilla describe the album as a "string of interconnected beads, stitched together by classic rock and roll songs with powerful guitar riffs, but with one standout feature: the great mentor and performer of the album was a woman".

-"Dançar Pra Não Dançar" opens the album by recounting the story of American dancer and choreographer Isadora Duncan, a woman who broke dogmas and taboos, much like Lee herself.
+"Dançar pra não dançar" opens the album by recounting the story of American dancer and choreographer Isadora Duncan, a woman who broke dogmas and taboos, much like Lee herself.
 Duncan, as the song states, "made history by dancing as she pleased".
 She was a woman who sought freedom of movement, creative spirit, and life itself.
 The song's arrangement, featuring a guitar solo, aims to evoke a sense of psychedelic freedom, blending glam rock influences.
-The second track, "Agora Só Falta Você", tells the story of a woman who decides to "free herself" from a toxic relationship.
-From this moment, as the lyrics suggest, she pursues her personal dreams and finds joy in being herself, as evident in the lines: "In the air I breathe / I feel pleasure / in being who I am / in being where I am".
+The second track, "Agora só falta você", tells the story of a woman who decides to "free herself" from a toxic relationship.
+From this moment, as the lyrics suggest, she pursues her personal dreams and finds joy in being herself, as evident in the lines: "In the air I breathe / I feel pleasure / in being who I am / in being where I am."
 Notably, despite her elevated self-esteem, she still seeks love and romance, though it is not her priority.
-"Cartão Postal" is a blues rock ballad addressing a classic theme of romantic songs: farewell or the end of a relationship.
+"Cartão postal" is a blues rock ballad addressing a classic theme of romantic songs: farewell or the end of a relationship.
 With a tone of advice, the track resembles the guidance of a youthful mother or older sister, encouraging a lighter approach to life without suffering.